BornToBeRoot/NETworkManager/docs/Documentation/01_Application/20_SubnetCalculator.md

 ![SubnetCalculator_Calculator](20_SubnetCalculator_Calculator.png)

+{: .note}
+Right-click on the result to copy the information.

 ## Subnetting

 On the **Subnetting** tab, you can split a subnet into smaller subnets.
 The subnet mask can be entered in CIDR notation.